 Aquatic Arts Sinking Pellets come in an 8 oz pot.
 If you have a colony of 10-15 shrimps, a single pot can last for about more than a year.

-You can check the latest price of Aquatic Art Sinking Pellet here.
+You can check the latest price of the Aquatic Art Sinking Pellet here.

 Proper Filtration For Pregnant Cherry Shrimps

-I can’t stress enough how important clean water is for pregnant shrimps.
-Many hobbyists don’t want to invest in a decent filter for cherry shrimps, as they think they won’t require any.
-This can not be any more further than the truth.
+I can’t stress enough how important clean water is for pregnant shrimp.
+Many hobbyists don’t want to invest in a decent filter for cherry shrimps because they think they won’t require one.
+This can not be further from the truth.

 Matten Filter

-The large square sheet of sponge is great for accumulating food particles, growing beneficial bacterial colony and micro-organism.
+The large square sheet of sponge is great for accumulating food particles and growing beneficial bacterial colonies and micro-organisms.
 Shrimps love to feed on this micro-organism.

-And lastly, matten filters are extremely cheap compared to a Hang on Back or sponge filter.
-If you are just starting out with shrimps, I’ll absolutely recommend you to try out matten filters.
+Lastly, matten filters are extremely cheap compared to a hang-on-back or sponge filter.
+If you are just starting out with shrimps, I’ll absolutely recommend you try out matten filters.

-However, matten filters are rare and you can’t find them on many fish stores.
-Fortunately, FlipAquatics sell top-notch quality matten filters according to various tank sizes.
-They are the ones to go if you want professional-grade Matten Filter for your shrimps!
+However, matten filters are rare, and you can’t find them in many fish stores.
+Fortunately, FlipAquatics sells top-notch quality matten filters according to various tank sizes.
+They are the ones to go if you want a professional-grade Matten Filter for your shrimps!

 Sponge Filter

-Sponge filters are a decent choice for small to moderate size shrimp colony.
-The good thing about the sponge filter is, it doesn’t pose any threat to the shrimplets.
-Also, sponge filters don’t create any strong current that may prove to be problematic for the shrimps.
+Sponge filters are a decent choice for a small to moderate-sized shrimp colony.
+The good thing about sponge filters is that they don’t pose any threat to the shrimplets and don’t create any strong currents that may prove problematic for the shrimp.

 There are many sponge filters in the market.
 For my shrimps, I love the one from Powkoo.
 I think this one is decently powered to serve my shrimp colony.
 Here’s why I’ve chosen this:

-- The sponge filter comes with a 10 layer ribbing pattern.
-This offers a larger surface area that can support a larger beneficial bacterial colony.
-This all translates to a much quicker and better-cycled tank.
+- The sponge filter has a 10-layer ribbing pattern.
+This offers a larger surface area that can support a larger beneficial bacterial colony, resulting in a much quicker and better-cycled tank.

 You can check the latest price of this sponge filter here.